Blockade of the Gaza Strip: Lieberman Proposal

 On 2 June 2010 a letter in the London newspaper The Times suggested the establishment of a permanent humanitarian sea corridor linking Cyprus with Gaza.
 In July 2010, a similar proposal emerged from Israel's foreign minister Avigdor Lieberman who proposed it as part of an initiative to shift full responsibility over the Gaza Strip to the international community.
-He announced that he planned to discuss the idea, which was labelled a "personal initiative" with the EU Foreign Minister Catherine Ashton.
+He announced that he planned to discuss the idea, which was labelled a "personal initiative" with the EU foreign policy chief Catherine Ashton.

 Lieberman proposed that units of the French Foreign Legion and commando units from EU member states be sent in to secure the Gaza border crossings to prevent the smuggling of weapons, and that the border with Israel be sealed.
 Ships that underwent inspections in Cyprus or Greece would be allowed to dock in Gaza and unload humanitarian cargoes.
 The EU would help improve and build civilian infrastructure, and Gaza would become a fully independent entity.

 Lieberman, then defense minister, proposed a similar maritime corridor plan to Cyprus in 2018, at a time when a number of such options were being considered in Israel.